Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 * **Humidity module heating** (`humidityModuleHeating`): keeps the sensor `defrostingOffset` K (default 5 K) above air temperature and never below `humicapMinimumTemperature`, preventing frost and condensation.
 Activates below `humidityModuleHeatingTemperatureThreshold`.
 Recommended whenever the boom is installed.
 The PID constants live in Section 25; do not change them unless you know what you are doing.

-## GPS
+## GNSS

-`gpsOperationMode` selects the GPS **power mode** (Section 14).
-Each one maps to a concrete receiver configuration:
+Since v70 the receiver is driven entirely in the native binary **UBX** protocol (no NMEA); the reader returns the instant a fresh fix arrives. `gpsOperationMode` (the uBlox receiver operation mode, Section 14) selects the power strategy:
-* **0 - GPS fully off.** The receiver is shut down completely and never started.
+* **0 - GNSS fully off.** The receiver is shut down completely and never started.
 For a stationary station: set the fixed position in `gpsLat` / `gpsLong` / `gpsAlt` and the firmware reports those constant coordinates.
 * **1 - always on, maximum performance.** The receiver runs continuously and never enters a power-saving state.
-On the newer M10 boards all four constellations (GPS, GLONASS, Galileo, BeiDou) are enabled; on the older u-blox boards the NAV5 max-performance profile is loaded.
-The safe, simplest default, at the cost of the highest GPS current draw.
+The safe, simplest default, at the cost of the highest GNSS current draw.
-* **2 - automatic power-save.** On the older boards the firmware switches the receiver between power-save and max-performance on its own: it uses power-save while the fix is strong (7 or more satellites) and falls back to max performance when the fix weakens (below 7 satellites), saving roughly 30 mA whenever conditions allow.
-On the newer M10 boards this selection is handed straight to mode 3.
-* **3 - NFW Intelligent GPS Algorithms (4x4/4x5 boards, recommended).** The firmware continuously balances tracking and power against the live signal quality, in three tiers by satellite count: with a weak fix (10 sats or fewer) it runs all constellations continuously for the fastest acquisition; with a moderate fix (11-15 sats) it keeps continuous tracking or steps into cyclic power-save; with a strong fix (15 or more sats) it switches to cyclic power-save tracking to save energy.
-The behaviour is shaped by the M10 options `m10ConstellationOptimization`, `m10AggressiveOpt`, `m10CyclicTracking`, `m10PerformanceImprovements` and `m10SuperS`; these only apply in mode 3 (the Sounding Software hides them otherwise).
-On the older boards mode 3 falls back to mode 2.
+* **2 - NFW Intelligent GNSS Algorithms (default, recommended).** The firmware balances tracking and power against the live signal quality.
+On the **RSM4x4 / RSM4x5** (M10) it runs three tiers by satellite count: a weak fix (10 sats or fewer) keeps all constellations continuous for fastest acquisition; a moderate fix (11-15) keeps continuous or steps into cyclic power-save; a strong fix (16 or more) sheds the secondary GNSS and moves to cyclic power-save.
+This is shaped by the M10 options `m10ConstellationOptimization`, `m10AggressiveOpt`, `m10CyclicTracking` (with `m10CyclicPeriodSec`) and `m10SuperS` (the Sounding Software shows these only for RSM4x4). **Cyclic tracking (PSMCT) has a hardware constraint:** the M10 power-save modes do not support the BeiDou **B1C** signal and cannot process **SBAS**, so `m10CyclicTracking` only works with `gpsSecondaryGnss` = 1 (B1I only) or 2 (GLONASS only) **and** `gpsSbasEnable` = false.
+With the default B1C + GLONASS + SBAS set it is not PSM-legal, so the firmware keeps the receiver continuous instead of sending a command the M10 would reject (`m10CyclicTrackingUsable` checks this; the Firmware Builder interlocks it with a prompt).
+The other tiers still save power through constellation shedding, the tracking profile and Super-S. On the **RSM4x2 / RSM4x1** (G6010, whose only power lever is the power-save nav mode) it runs max performance while satellites are scarce and switches to power-save once comfortably above 9, saving roughly 30 mA whenever conditions allow.

+The single-band M10 tracks GPS + Galileo + SBAS plus a secondary GNSS chosen by `gpsSecondaryGnss`: **0** = BeiDou (B1C) + GLONASS (default), **1** = BeiDou (B1I) only, **2** = GLONASS only.
+BeiDou's modern **B1C** signal shares the 1575.42 MHz L1 centre with GPS/Galileo, so the single-band receiver can run it *together* with GLONASS for the most satellites; the older **B1I** signal sits on its own frequency (1561 MHz) away from the crowded L1 band, so B1I-only is more resilient to interference/jamming centred on L1 but cannot coexist with GLONASS.
+QZSS (`gpsQzssEnable`) is optional and only visible where its regional satellites are.
+The **satellites engine profile** (`gpsTrackingProfile`: Max sensitivity / Balanced / Ultra power saving) sets the elevation and C/N0 masks, and the **uBlox dynamic model** (`gpsDynamicModel`, applied when `ubloxGpsAirborneMode` is on) defaults to Airborne <1g.
+The multi-constellation options, QZSS, spoofing and the per-constellation satellite counts apply to the **M10 (RSM4x4 / RSM4x5) only**; the u-blox 6 on **RSM4x2 / RSM4x1** is a single-constellation GPS receiver (with SBAS), so the Sounding Software hides those fields for it.

 Other GPS settings:
 * `ubloxGpsAirborneMode` (Airborne 1G dynamic model) - keep true; required to keep a fix above 18 km.
 * `gpsTimeoutWatchdog` - resets the GPS module after this long without a valid fix (default 15 min).
 Helps it recover a fix faster.
 * **`improvedGpsPerformance`** - the Si4032 radio emits wideband spurious noise that desensitises the GPS receiver.
-While the sonde has fewer than 4 satellites, the radio is silenced for `radioSilenceDuration` (default 2 min), which dramatically speeds up cold starts. `disableGpsImprovementInFlight` (default true) stops this during flight to avoid up to ~2 min data gaps; set it false only if you fly in very high interference.
+While the sonde has fewer than 4 satellites, the radio is silenced for `radioSilenceDuration` (default 2 min), which dramatically speeds up cold starts. `disableGpsImprovementInFlight` (default true) stops this during flight to avoid up to ~2 min data gaps; set it false only if you fly in very high interference. `improvedGpsHoldAfterFix` (default 20 s) keeps the radio silent for that much longer *after* a fix is acquired, so the fix can settle and gather more satellites before the first transmission (which briefly desensitises the receiver) hits it; losing the fix restarts the hold, and it is still capped by `radioSilenceDuration`.
+Set it to 0 to resume the instant a fix is acquired.
+* **`simultaneousGnssSetup`** (default true) - decides when the GPS is powered up during boot, independently of `improvedGpsPerformance`.
+On (default), the GPS is brought up at the very start and searches for satellites in parallel with hardware setup and sensor-boom calibration; with the boom fitted, calibration takes a while and the receiver uses that time to get a head start on its first fix, so the sonde reaches a valid position much sooner, at the cost of a little extra RF during calibration.
+Off holds the GPS on reset through setup and calibration and powers it up only afterwards, keeping the sensitive ring-oscillator temperature/humidity measurements fully radio-quiet at the cost of a slower first fix.

 ## XDATA port and OIF411 ozone